Generic Name: minocycline (MIN-oh-SYE-kleen)

 Use minocycline microspheres as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Minocycline microspheres is usually given at your dentist's office or clinic.
+- Minocycline microspheres are usually given at your dentist's office or clinic.

 - If you miss a dose of minocycline microspheres, contact your doctor right away.
 You may need to reschedule your appointment.